demetrius2017/grid_visualizer/README.md

-# Trading Simulator
+# Market Macker

 ## Overview

-Trading Simulator is a Python-based application that provides a visual and interactive environment for simulating grid trading strategies.
+Market Macker is a Python-based application that provides a visual and interactive environment for simulating grid trading strategies.
 It offers real-time market price simulation, dynamic grid order placement, and comprehensive performance tracking.

 ## Features